klautless/officerballs/officerballs.bufflib/README.md

 # buff lib
-adds 22 buffs and 5 boons to enhance gameplay. this does not function standalone but is for myself and other modders if they wish to utilize its functions. to test them out, use [red chalk](https://thunderstore.io/c/webfishing/p/officer_balls/redchalk/).
+adds 24 buffs and 5 boons to enhance gameplay. this does not function standalone but is for myself and other modders if they wish to utilize its functions.
+now includes new setting: RandomBuffsFromFishing - enable to have a chance to get random buffs/boons while fishing.

+for support/conflicts please create a GitHub issue.

 ## buffs and boons
 buff_salty - treat nearby water as salt